 Many people prefer to work within an integrative framework depending on their individual needs; we would discuss therapeutic approaches from the outset.

-In the past, remote therapy has been viewed as a less effective substitute for traditional face to face therapy, but there is a clear evidence base disputing this myth.
-More people than ever are now opting for online or telephone support; not least because it’s convenient, but it is also physically safer in these unprecedented times and offers greater flexibility.
+In the past, remote therapy has been viewed as a less effective substitute for traditional face to face therapy, but there is a clear evidence base disputing this.
+More people than ever are now opting for telephone support as it can fit around busy lifestyles.

-Remote therapy can be particularly beneficial if you are unable to leave your home due to poor mobility or anxiety related issues such as agoraphobia or social anxiety.
+Telephone sessions can be particularly beneficial if you are unable to leave your home due to reduced mobility.

-Knowing whether or not remote therapy is right for you can be difficult to assess without having at least one session.
-However, it may not be suitable if you are experiencing acute emotional distress, are feeling suicidal or you are suffering from an enduring mental health condition that is not being managed by mental health professionals within the community.
+Knowing whether telephone therapy is right for you can be difficult to assess without having at least one session.
+However, it may not be suitable if you are experiencing acute emotional distress, are feeling suicidal or you are suffering from an enduring mental health condition that is not being supported by mental health professionals within the community.

 People come to therapy for many different reasons and from a wide range of backgrounds.
 There is no issue too unimportant to address in therapy.
 If whatever you are experiencing is causing you some degree of emotional or psychological anguish, then this is enough to justify reaching out for support.
 You do not need to be suffering from a particular mental health condition to warrant professional help; some people use therapy as an opportunity to work on self-development; others to address a particular event or to change unhelpful thinking patterns and behaviours.
 Whatever you are seeking support with, you will not be judged.
 Therapy will provide you with a safe and confidential space to start overcoming your difficulties.